amiika/yield/README.md

 # Yield

-Very much in progress.
-Concatenative live coding language that yields.
+AI assisted concatenative live coding language that yields.

+Inspired by FORTH and JOY programming languages as well as modern live coding pattern languages.

 ## Contribution